 18. Go on a tour at vegan restaurants in Phoenix

 - Ruchi Vegetarian Indian Cuisine – A strictly vegetarian and vegan place only, Ruchi is a must-stop on your Phoenix itinerary even if you are not a plant-based eater.
-This restaurant has a great variety of Indian dishes that can be modified upon request, and the friendly staff is more than happy to help you navigate the extensive menu.
+This restaurant has a great variety of Indian dishes that can be modified upon request, and the friendly staff is more than happy to help you.

 - Pachamama – In the mood for some delicious vegan Mexican food?
 Head over to Pachamama, one of the most popular vegan Mexican restaurants in Phoenix where you can find some of the best tacos and burritos you have ever tried!